Lightning-Universe/lightning-flash/docs/source/reference/style_transfer.rst

    :card_description: Learn about image style transfer with Flash and build an example which transfers style from The Starry Night to images from the COCO data set.
    :image: https://pl-flash-data.s3.amazonaws.com/assets/thumbnails/style_transfer.svg
    :tags: Image,Style-Transfer
+   :beta:

+.. beta:: Style transfer is currently in Beta.

 .. _style_transfer: